earthtoabder/brainyquote-webscapper/README.md

-# brainyquote-webscapper
+# Brainyquote-webscapper
-A quote scrapper for the brainyquotes website
+A simple python quote scrapper for the brainyquotes website